PeterPeng2017/GetAndCleanData/README.md

 _**Attention**_: **please install packages "dplyr" and "tidyr" before running the script.**

-More detailed explanation on the script can ben found in the file [CodeBook.md](https://github.com/PeterPeng2017/GetAndCleanData/blob/master/CodeBook.md)
+More detailed explanation on the script can be found in the file [CodeBook.md](https://github.com/PeterPeng2017/GetAndCleanData/blob/master/CodeBook.md)

 # About source data
 The folder "UCI_HAR_Dataset" contains the source data from which the final tidy data is generated.